-Oliver Williams is a Film Director and Photographer who works in the film industry as a Concept Artist and Art Director on medium to high budget films.
+Oliver Williams is a Film Director, Artist and Photographer who works in the film industry as a Concept Artist and Art Director on medium to high budget films.

 He has extensive experience draughting in Rhino since graduating from the Oxford School of Architecture, at Oxford Brookes, in 2014.